akveo/nebular/DEV_DOCS.md

   * fix/expand changelog manually
 6. push the branch, create PR, approve - merge
 7. pull the upstream (master)
+8. If publishing LTS release add `--tag=lts` to publish command in `scripts/publish.sh:7`
+9. In case of beta, rc or any other unstable release add `--tag=next` to publish command in `scripts/publish.sh:7`
-8. `npm run release` - run prepare & validate and finally publish the packages to NPM (use `--tag=next` for upcoming release)
+10. `npm run release` - run prepare & validate and finally publish the packages to NPM
-9. create and push git tag
+11. create and push git tag
-10. create release on github
+12. create release on github
-11. publish docs
+13. publish docs
-12. add relese notes to [Nebular Releases](https://github.com/akveo/nebular/issues/1204)
+14. add relese notes to [Nebular Releases](https://github.com/akveo/nebular/issues/1204)

 #ngx-admin development on the latest Nebular sources